NoMoreNicksLeft/Fiction-Decimal-System/codes/protag_antag/2-notes.md

 * Alabama - 100% Sheriff's (both org styles), 100% Constable's, 42% Local, 88% College/University
   *One local uses "City of [local] Police Department" style, one college doesn't seem to exist (Russell), other two are satellite campuses.*
 * Alaska - ?
 Local, 50% College/University, 29% Dept. of Public Safety
   *One missing satellite campus, 5 missing Dept. of Pubsafety are just villages too small to make the cut.*
+* Arizona - 0% task forces, ?
+Sheriff's, ?
+Local, 77% Tribal, ?
+College/University
+  *Keams Canyon doesn't seem to be a reservation proper, BIA?
+Tonto and White Mountain Apache aren't in my list either.*
 * Arkansas -